Pre-Medicine Track

 We recommend taking introductory courses in both psychology and sociology prior to sitting for the MCAT.
 Click here for more information on the MCAT.

-To do well on the MCAT requires a solid background knowledge of biology, as well as chemistry and physics.
-After all, so much of medicine requires detailed knowledge of the normal biological and biochemical processes that occur in the human body.
-Although the AAMC document "What's On the MCAT?" states that you have to have taken Principles of Biology, we have found that a more thorough knowledge of biology that you would get through taking upper-level biology courses is necessary to be able to do well on the MCAT.
+To perform well on the MCAT, you need a strong foundation in biology, as well as chemistry and physics.
+A comprehensive understanding of the normal biological and biochemical processes in the human body is essential for medicine.
+While the AAMC document "What's On the MCAT?" indicates that you need to have completed Principles of Biology, we have found that a deeper knowledge of biology gained through upper-level courses is crucial for success on the MCAT.

-As a person interested in health care you must consider these points:
+As someone interested in healthcare, you should consider the following points:

-• You must engage in significant job shadowing so that you really know what a physician does in the course of a day.
-This activity needs to be initiated by the end of your freshman year at UNA.
-Talk to the Pre-Health advisor about how to arrange this activity.
-It is best to shadow primary care doctors as they are the ones who are interacting constantly with patients.
-You may shadow physicians who are specialized, but the majority of your hours need to come from primary care shadowing as you observe the doctor-patient relationship.
+- Significant job shadowing is crucial to understand the daily responsibilities of a physician.
+This should begin by the end of your freshman year at UNA.
+Consult with the Pre-Health advisor on how to arrange this.
+It’s best to shadow primary care physicians, as they interact regularly with patients.
+While you can also shadow specialists, the majority of your hours should come from primary care to observe the doctor-patient relationship.

-• You must demonstrate the intellectual ability to handle difficult courses and a difficult courseload (14-16 semester hours).
+- You must demonstrate the intellectual capability to handle challenging courses and a heavy courseload (14-16 semester hours).

-Medical schools, as well as other health professions schools are interested in how you have developed the core competencies to be a successful physician.
-To see what those competencies are, click here.
-It is very important that you can demonstrate how you developed these competencies, not just say that you have them!
+Medical schools and other health professions schools want to know how you have developed the core competencies needed to be a successful physician.
+To view these competencies, click here.
+It's crucial that you can show how you have cultivated these competencies rather than just claiming to have them!